Jimmers0/GarageSale/README.md

 Would you use an App dedicated to the Garage sale community?

-wait!!! more to come....
+Wait!!! more to come....

-This projects is being develo
+ this project is in progress

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).